Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism: Tricriticality

-To lock the tricritical point, we calculated the phase diagram in $J_x$--$J'$ plane shown in Fig. \ref{fig6}(b).
-For finite size systems, the incommensurate phase is divided into regions with quantized numbers of DWs, separated by jumping lines where the energy of $N_\mathrm{DW}=k$ and $k+2$ is equal.
+To locate the tricritical point, we map out the phase diagram in the $J_x$--$J'$ plane, as is shown in Fig. \ref{fig6}(b).
+For finite size systems, the incommensurate phase is divided into regions with quantized numbers of strings, separated by jumping lines where the energy of $N_\mathrm{QS}=k$ and $k+2$ is equal.
 The transition line is determined in such a way that the energy of the stripe phase equals the lowest energy of the incommensurate phase among all the quantized plateaux.
 For negative $J'$, all the jumping lines are well determined.
 While $J'$ increases to be positive, the jumping lines gradually cross the transition line.
 Accompanying crossing, the plateaux will disappear one after another.
-Thus, the first plateau $N_\mathrm{DW}=2$ will disappear at finite size tricritical point which can be obtain by solve the equation $E(\rho_\mathrm{DW}=0;J',J_x)=E(\rho_\mathrm{DW}=2/L_x;J',J_x)=E(\rho_\mathrm{DW}=4/L_x;J',J_x)$.
-Moving towards the thermodynamic limit, this point is found to gradually approach $J'=0$ in Fig. \ref{fig6}(b).
-Then, the question turns to how to understand such tricriticality through the effective DWs paradigm.
+Thus, the first plateau $N_\mathrm{QS}=2$ will disappear at finite size tricritical point which can be obtain by solve the equation $E(\rho_\mathrm{QS}=0;J',J_x)=E(\rho_\mathrm{QS}=2/L_x;J',J_x)=$ $E(\rho_\mathrm{QS}=4/L_x;J',J_x)$.
+Moving towards the thermodynamic limit, this point is found to gradually approach $J'=0$ in Fig. \ref{fig6}(b) inset.
+Then, the question turns to how to understand such tricriticality through the effective paradigm of quantum strings.

-Taken into account the energy intra- and inter-DWs, our effective model yields that the energy of DWs can be written as $E(\rho_\mathrm{DW})\propto\rho_\mathrm{DW}(A+B\rho_\mathrm{DW}^\alpha)$, which is always concave and only have one extremum.
-However, to create two competing phases apart requires at least two extrema, so the ansatz of interactions between DWs needs to be adjusted at the presence of the NNN interaction.
-In Fig. \ref{fig6}(a), the insertion of single DW produces energy cost $3J'/2$ per DW length, while two adjacent DWs cost energy $2J'$ per DW length, which is less than two individual DWs.
-Therefore, antiferromagnetic NNN interaction produces an effective attractive long-range interaction between DWs, while ferromagnetic interaction produces a repulsive one.
-Thus, we suggest a straightforward term $-C(J')\rho_\mathrm{DW}^{\gamma}$ be added into the DW energy
+Taken into account the energy intra- and inter-strings, our effective model yields that the energy of strings can be written as $E(\rho_\mathrm{QS})\propto\rho_\mathrm{QS}(A+B\rho_\mathrm{QS}^\alpha)$, which is always concave and only have one extremum.
+However, to create two competing phases apart requires at least two extrema, so the ansatz of interactions between strings needs to be adjusted at the presence of the NNN interaction.